benjaminchait/www/_posts/2012-10-29-thirty-nine-hours.md

 ![Alaskan mountains][3]

 A three-hour layover in Beijing was spent passing China customs and immigration and getting lost searching for the international checkin counter.
 Following that was a final flight, this one five hours in length landing in Bangkok just past midnight.
-A taxi ride to a family friend&#8217;s home and our travels were concluded 2 am.
+A taxi ride to a family friend’s home and our travels were concluded 2 am.

 Made it.